By Niamh Smith

 By using a donor car, you could potentially save parts that would otherwise be crushed into a tin can in the scrap yard—no-one likes to see a car with decent parts get scrapped!
-Turning a Beetle into a Porsche is a bit like a caterpillar-to-butterfly metamorphosis; a transformation anyone can appreciate.
+Transforming a Beetle is a bit like a caterpillar-to-butterfly metamorphosis; a transformation anyone can appreciate.

 Buying the Right Donor Car